Shutter Mechanisms

 Pocket Kodak 1896 model

-Kodak developed an important series of rotary sector shutters, they were reliable and able to be mass produced making them suitable for the newly introduced box camera.
+Kodak developed an important series of rotary sector shutters, they were reliable and able to be mass-produced making them suitable for the newly introduced box camera.

 The shutter comprises a disc with an elongated aperture to make the exposure, the disc moves through roughly 120 degrees.
 The disc is controlled by a leaf spring, when the release lever is moved the spring is bent and thereby tensioned it is then released which rotates the disc.
-The lower part of the release lever comprises a small arc shaped plate which holds the spring and also prevents rotation of the disc by resting against one of the upturned pieces on the disc, when the release lever is fully moved the disc is free to rotate.
+The lower part of the release lever comprises a small arc-shaped plate which holds the spring and also prevents rotation of the disc by resting against one of the upturned pieces on the disc, when the release lever is fully moved the disc is free to rotate.
 At the end of the exposure the disc is held by a catch shown at the lower left of the image.
-The disc and release lever do not need to be reset; after an exposure the release lever is moved in the opposite direction to make the next exposure, the shutter rotates in the opposite direction.
+The disc and release lever do not need to be reset; after an exposure, the release lever is moved in the opposite direction to make the next exposure, the shutter rotates in the opposite direction.
 The vertical brass strip to the right of the disc provides a T setting, lifting it causes a plate to catch on the disc when in the open position.

 The brass strip on the far right of the image moves a sector wheel carrying a set of stops.